-We have audited the compliance of Long Island Cares, Inc. with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that are applicable to each of its major federal programs for the year ended December 31, 2009.
+We have audited Long Island Cares, Inc.'s compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of its major federal programs for the year ended December 31, 2011.
 Long Island Cares, Inc.'s major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
 Compliance with the requirements of laws, regulations, contracts and grants applicable to each of its major federal programs is the responsibility of Long Island Cares, Inc.'s management.
 Our responsibility is to express an opinion on Long Island Cares, Inc.'s compliance based on our audit.